compufreq/K8s-Simple-Cluster-Hyper-V/OS_Installation.md

 1. **Language Selection:** English
 2. **Keyboard Layout:** Your layout
 3. **Network Configuration:**
+   - Navigate to eth0 then open it and instead of disabled choose manual then fill the data below
-   - Use the static IPs from cloud-init configs
+   - Use the static IPs from cloud-init configs (ech machine will have the same data from this part)
       - subnet: 192.168.100.0/24
       - Gateway: 192.168.100.1
       - DNS: 8.8.8.8, 8.8.4.4
+   - Then fill the othe parts of the config from the steps below according to which machine you are configuring:
    - Master:
       - Address: 192.168.100.10
       - hostname: secure-k8s-cluster-master